To top of page

 On the other hand, while identifying and approaching rightsholders upstream in the supply chain is a very important component of stakeholder communication, it is also a challenging area of activity that must be addressed step by step and after proper prioritization.
 We plan to engage and communicate with the main stakeholders of the high-potential-risk and high-impact raw materials that we identified.

-In 2022, the Suntory Group has started to hold annual training sessions on sustainability towards our main suppliers, with an agenda on human rights including child labor and forced labor, in which we engage our ingredients suppliers to think about these risks and act towards prevention and mitigation.
-On our first instance of these training sessions, we engaged more than 50 suppliers and 120 attendees.
+From 2022, Suntory Group has started to hold annual training sessions on sustainability towards our main suppliers, with an agenda on human rights including child labor and forced labor, in which we engage our ingredients suppliers to think about these risks and act towards prevention and mitigation.
+For the first of these training sessions, we engaged more than 120 attendees from 50 suppliers.
 The effectiveness of this training is measured through the following Sedex results on human rights related scores.

 Communication with Employees